yalicee/march-23-be-rated-restaurants/README.md

 ## API challenges

 Now that we have our connection to our databases containing our data, we can start to build our server to interact with our data.

+**Test setup:** The next thing to do is to update the `"test"` script in the `package.json` file, so that it will seed the data and then run the tests using `jest`.
+[This Stack Overflow answer will be helpful!](https://stackoverflow.com/questions/4510640/what-is-the-purpose-of-in-a-shell-command)

 For each of the following endpoints, first write a test using `supertest` and then implement the endpoint.